 Camp John Hay particularly oozes Western influence, as it was once a recreational facility for the Americans.
 Nowadays, the tourist destination is best known for its food spots, terrain, and country facilities that remind tourists that Baguio was, once upon a time, known as “Little America.”

-If you want to taste this version of the city, then the Camp John Hay Forest Cabin is just where you must stay in Baguio.
+If you want to taste this version of the city, then the Camp Johan Hay Forest Cabin is just where you must stay in Baguio.
 It takes mere minutes of walking to get to restaurants, coffee shops, groceries, golf courses, and other iconic establishments.
 Plus, its log cabin style is reminiscent of the culture of Western camping in the woods.
+Book this Airbnb here.

 4. This country-style home perfect for campfire nights